cosmos/gravity-bridge/README.md

 In this prototype, the system is managed by the contract's deployer, designated internally as the relayer, a trusted third-party which can unlock funds and return them their original sender.
 If the contract’s balances under threat, the relayer can pause the system, temporarily preventing users from depositing additional funds.

+It is not the goal of these contracts to create a production-grade system for cross-chain value transfers which enforces strict permissions and limits access to locked funds.
+The goal of the current smart contracts is to scurely implement core functionality of the system such as asset locking and event emission without endangering any user funds.
+As such, this prototype does not permanently lock value and allows the original sender full access to their funds at any time.
+As stated above, do NOT use unaudited smart contracts on the mainnet.

 The Peggy Smart Contract is deployed on the Ropsten testnet at address: 0x3de4ef81Ba6243A60B0a32d3BCeD4173b6EA02bb.
-More details on the smart contracts and usage can be found in the ethereum-contracts folder.
+More details on the smart contracts and usage can be found in the testnet-contracts folder.

 ### The Relayer
 The Relayer is a service which interfaces with both blockchains, allowing validators to attest on the Cosmos blockchain that specific events on the Ethereum blockchain have occurred.
 Through the Relayer service, validators witness the events and submit proof in the form of signed hashes to the Cosmos based modules, which are responsible for aggregating and tallying the Validators’ signatures and their respective signing power.